nspenner/blog/_posts/2020-01-30-resume-redo.md

 # Conclusion

-I hope this guide was a helpful starting point in how to create a resume in HTML and CSS!
+I hope this guide was a helpful starting point in how to create a resume in HTML and CSS.

 If you're curious for what my final result was, the source code for my current implementation is available [here](https://github.com/nspenner/portfolio/tree/master/pages/resume).